davidmigloz/langchain_dart/packages/openai_dart/README.md

 ```

 `ModerationModel` is a sealed class that offers two ways to specify the model:
-- `ModerationModel.string('model-id')`: the model ID as string.
+- `ModerationModel.modelId('model-id')`: the model ID as string.
-- `ModerationModel.enumeration(ModerationModels.textModerationLatest)`: a value from `ModerationModels` enum which lists all of the available models.
+- `ModerationModel.model(ModerationModels.textModerationLatest)`: a value from `ModerationModels` enum which lists all of the available models.

-`EmbeddingInput` is a sealed class that offers four ways to specify the embedding input:
+`ModerationInput` is a sealed class that offers four ways to specify the embedding input:
 - `ModerationInput.string('input')`: the input as string.
-- `EmbeddingInput.arrayString(['input'])`: batch of string inputs.
+- `ModerationInput.listString(['input'])`: batch of string inputs.

 ### Advance